Mystery Dungeon: Shiren the Wanderer: Reception

 Shau enjoyed the game's presentation, praising the music and visuals, but wished that there had been a larger visual variety for the levels.
 Joynt, however, found the graphics unimpressive, while noting that they were unimportant compared to the gameplay.
 DeVries thought the animations were underwhelming for a Super Famicom game, noting situations such as lighting undead soldiers on fire as examples of when further visual spectacle would have added to the experience.
 Gann said that the graphics were "simple and functional" and, while improved in the Nintendo DS version, still had plenty of room for improvement; he also wished that there had been character art accompanying the dialogue boxes, and more cutscenes.
 He called the music and sound effects excellent, calling the sound impressive and fitting, causing him to start searching for all soundtrack releases from the Mystery Dungeon series.

+Few video game developers liked the game since its release, most notably for its content that were new for a Super Famicom game.
+In Famistu Column #631, Masahiro Sakurai, of Kirby and Super Smash Bros. fame, contemplate for the permadeath gameplay of the genre but also never completing them due to that.
+He mentioned the infinite amount of time players can play the game, stating "there are a lot of random elements so each playthrough is a different experience".
+In a video from Sakurai's own YouTube channel, he also found the use of a translucent map interesting, stating it "won't work in every genre, but it was groundbreaking at the time".